rick-jennings/phable/README.md

 - Reevaluate wherever # type: ignore is applied
 - Add better validation to Uri kind
 - Reconsider the use of singleton for Marker(), Remove(), and NA()
+- Consider using Pydantic v2 for Haystack Kind objects